Coming July 6, 2021

 The Splintered Light Chapter 1 Read Aloud

-Ginger enjoys talking to children, teens, and adults about reading, writing, and good stories.
-She is available for school and library visits, workshops, panels, and other presentations.
-If you are interested in booking Ginger for an event, please contact her for programming, rates, and availability.
+Ginger Johnson enjoys talking to children, teens, and adults about reading, writing, and good stories.
+She is available for a host of virtual school and library visits and workshops, panels and other presentations.

 Did you always want to be a writer?